Economic and Political Overview

 Executive Power

-The President is the chief of state and is elected by the parliament for a five-year term.
-The Prime Minister is the head of the government and enjoys the executive powers which include the implementation of law and running the day-to-day affairs of the country.
-The leader of the majority party or majority coalition is appointed as Prime Minister by the President to serve a five-year term.
+The President of Malta is the chief of state and is elected by the Parliament for a five-year term.
+The Prime Minister is the head of government and holds executive powers, which include implementing laws and managing the day-to-day affairs of the country.
+The Prime Minister is appointed by the President, based on the leader of the majority party or coalition following parliamentary elections, which occur every five years.
 The Cabinet is appointed by the President on the advice of the Prime Minister.

 Legislative Power

-The legislature is unicameral.
-The parliament consists of the House of Representatives having a minimum of 65 seats (79 for the 2022-2027 legislature); its members are elected by popular vote on the basis of proportional representation to serve five-year terms.
-In case a political party wins an absolute majority of votes but does not have a majority of seats, then that party is given additional seats to ensure a parliamentary majority.
-President can dissolve the parliament on the advice of the Prime Minister or alternatively parliament can dismiss a government by passing a no-confidence motion.
+The legislature of Malta is unicameral, consisting of the House of Representatives, which has a minimum of 65 seats (79 for the 2022-2027 legislature).
+Its members are elected by popular vote based on proportional representation to serve five-year terms.
+If a political party wins an absolute majority of votes but does not secure a majority of seats, additional seats are allocated to that party to ensure a parliamentary majority.
+The President can dissolve Parliament on the advice of the Prime Minister, or alternatively, Parliament can dismiss the government by passing a no-confidence motion.

 Indicator of Freedom of the Press